brecheisen37/TLD-RevealMap/README.md

 ## Changelog

 ### 2.1.0
-- fixes an issue where item labels would disappear when the map was reopened
+fixed an issue where item labels would disappear when the map was reopened

 ### 2.0.0
 fixed mod being enabled when not supposed to be, rewrote backend